-One of most common and destructive pests is cutworm.
+One of the most common and destructive pests is cutworm.
 Fortunately, these can be controlled easily and at low cost by using a pyrethroid.

 Apply before transplanting, especially if pest numbers are high.
 If you are planting seed directly, mix the insecticide in with the pre-emergent herbicide.